-A choir resumes singing, with masks and after weighing pandemic risks
+A choir resumes singing with masks

 By Fredrick Kunkle, The Washington Post Oct.
 10, 2020

 The choir’s rendition of “Angels We Have Heard On High” sounded less than heavenly, especially the wavering alto line that Staininger described as “gnarly.”

 But it was the first time that choral members had rehearsed together since March, when the spread of the novel coronavirus was declared a pandemic and forced everyone into isolation.

 “How is it breathing through the masks?”
 Staininger asked the eight women spaced at least six feet apart around the room.

 “I’ve had worse,” someone replied, before the small group turned to more prosaic musical issues, such as enunciating “In excelsis Deo.”

 The Choral Arts Society of Frederick pushed ahead with its first group rehearsal in more than six months, meeting for short sessions and in small groups as part of the guidelines imposed by its leaders and Frederick County Community College, where they practice.
 They were also mindful of the tragedy that touched another choral group this year when several members became sick after a rehearsal.

 There are about 80 members in the choral group, but only about 20 percent of the choir elected to sing.
 All appeared to be fine a week later, despite a health scare involving one member who came down with a covid-19-like illness but ultimately tested negative for the coronavirus.
 They sang in groups of 10 or fewer for no more than 30 minutes.